lspahija/AIUI/README.md

 You can configure the language by setting the `LANGUAGE` environment variable to the corresponding ISO-639-1 code.
 The default is `en`.
 Languages other than English are currently only supported when using the `gTTS` or `edge_tts` providers for text-to-speech.
 The TTS provider can be selected by setting the environment variable `TTS_PROVIDER` to one of the values in [tts.py](./app/tts.py).

-## Contribution
-We welcome contributions from the community!
-If you'd like to contribute, please consider the following:

-- Report any issues you encounter
-- Suggest new features or improvements
-- Submit pull requests for bug fixes or new features

-Don't forget to star the repo if you find it useful!
-This helps contributors gauge the popularity of the repo and determine how much time to allocate to development.